enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-compose.md

 VS [dockerfile](docker-dockerfile.md)

-- who build a image
+- dockerfile used to build a single image

 ## Feature

-- multiple isolated environments on a single host
+- Multiple isolated environments on a single host
 - Compose caches the configuration used to create a container

 > restart a service that has not changed, Compose re-uses the existing containers